The Shift from Generic to Brand-Aware AI

 Retrieval solves the wrong problem if the retrieved content does not actually reach the model in a usable form.
 The RAG service handles this translation.

-When a generated request arrives with a topic and a brand ID, the system runs a hybrid query against Qdrant filtered by brand_id.
-The top-K chunks are assembled into a context block with separators between them:
+When a generation request arrives with a topic and a brand ID, the system runs a hybrid query against Qdrant filtered by brand_id.
+The top-K chunks are assembled into a context block and passed directly to the generation prompt:

 def generate_post(self, topic: str, brand_id: str, brand_context: str = "") -> Dict: